redeyeapps/frontend-challenge/README.md

 ## Submitting:

 You should find a branch with your name which you can fork into your own account and create a pull request back to **your** branch.
 If you cannot find a branch with your name, or are having difficult, contact Tom.
+We _do_ want to see you committing, so don't worry about having to rebase 100 commits into one pretty commit for us, we're interested in the history.

 ## Questions: